-After Sign in to Printix Client and you closed the browser window (as instructed), the Printix Client menu still does not show you as signed in and a yellow dot is shown on the Printix Client icon indicating the Printix Client is in the state Connection failed.
+After Sign in to the Printix Client and closing the browser window (as instructed), the Printix Client menu still does not display you as signed in and a yellow dot is shown on the Printix Client icon indicating the Printix Client is in the state Connection failed.

 You can open the PrintixService.log file and search for: DefaultConnectionSettings:S-1-5